DO’S AND DON’T’S FOR AUDITIONS AND GIGS (in no particular order):

 Don’t leave everyone in the studio choking because you didn’t shower, haven’t changed your shirt in a week or are covered in perfume or cologne.
 They probably won’t mention it at the time, but they’ll never forget you, not ask you back and then tell everyone.

-If you’re going to get suddenly loud or very soft, let the engineer know of a radical volume switch up before they are recording, otherwise you’ll need to re-record it.
+If you’re going to get suddenly loud or very soft in your read (e.g, a very quiet monolog that suddenly ends explosively loud), let the engineer know of a radical volume switch up before they start recording, otherwise you’ll need to re-record it.

-Generally speaking, wait for the engineer or casting director to slate your performance before you begin speaking.
-This is so they know where to find what they want of your take.
-This is how is goes: 1.
+A “take” is a recorded performance of one or more.
+It could be a single word or an entire scene with multiple performers.
+Generally speaking, wait for the engineer or casting director to slate your take before you begin speaking. (e.g., the engineer or voice director says, “Lines 5 through 18, take two!” and then you speak.)
+They need to slate every take so they know where to find their favorite “select” takes later.
+So, this is how is goes: 1.
 You get direction or feedback.
-2. Engineer slates your take.
+2. Engineer/director slates your take.
 3. You perform.
 4. Back to step 1, or you “move on.”

-If you are looping (replacing or adding words to already produced picture, also called “A.D.R.”) you will first “preview” the take on a screen so you get the timing of the performance in your head.
+Looping or A.D.R. is replacing or adding words to already produced picture, where the vocal performance needs to be changed or added to what was already animated.
+The new performance must perfectly match the lip flaps and character attitude in the picture. (“Loop troupes” are groups of voice actors that replace or fix existing vocal performances and also add ambient crowd vocals to television and movies).
+If you are looping, you will first “preview” the take on a screen so you get the timing of the performance in your head.
 You then wait for the engineer to play back the video while three beeps count you down to the exact moment you should speak.
-You begin speaking where the fourth “beep” would be.
+You begin speaking where the fourth “beep” would have been (if the engineer has timed the beeps correctly, that is).

 Bring a light jacket or sweater in case the studio’s a/c is cold.
 It may be warm outside, but it is often cool in the studio (especially when it’s hot outside!).
-It can be a regular meat locker in there!
+It can be a regular “meat locker” in a recording studio!
 Remember, it’s okay to request a change in room temperature if you’re uncomfortable.
 For instance, you may become overheated with performing and need the room a few degrees cooler.
 Ask for it!

-If you are late, call and let the studio know you are on your way and your ETA (or have your agent do this for you).
+If you are late to the audition/gig, call and let the studio know you are on your way and your ETA (or have your agent do this for you).
 Don’t freak out about this or bring your freak out energy into the session.
 Acknowledge and move on.
-Don’t waste more time fretting or with lengthy apologies.
+Don’t waste more time with fretting or lengthy apologies and don’t let it throw you off your game.
+Your job is to keep cool and deliver the goods professionally no matter the circumstances.

-If you are using headphones in a group and you step away from the mic for a break remember to unplug your headphones if you step out of the booth, otherwise the sound of others’ voices from your “cans” can spoil the take.
-At very least turn your “cans'” volume completely to zero.
+If you are using headphones in a group record and you step away from the mic for a break remember to unplug your headphones if you step out of the booth, otherwise the sound of others’ voices from your “cans” can spoil the take.
+At very least turn your “cans'” volume completely to zero, otherwise the engineer has to get up, come in the room and turn it down.

-Don’t bristle at being given a “line read.”
-Sometimes, they just want it said a specific way and the quickest way to get you there is a line read.
+Don’t bristle at being given a “line read,” (some actors get miffed by this).
+Sometimes, the director just wants it said a specific way and the quickest way to get you there is a line read.
+Not a biggie.

 Don’t be a slob.
-Pick up after yourself before you leave.
+Show some class and pick up after yourself before you leave.
 Throw away your trash/drink and why not hand back your script as well.
 Don’t you dare leave a half used water bottle or used kleenex sitting out at your stand for someone to clean up for you!
+Ugh!!

 Never ever tweet or post cast info, in-studio photos or script details without approval from those in charge– this includes audition cast lists!
 A fellow performer may not want a picture posted either.
 Always ask permission.
 Thoughtless picture taking/posting is just bad form and could get you in big trouble– fired, banned or even sued.
-Many companies and even actors take their privacy and secrecy extremely seriously.
+Most companies and even some actors take their image, privacy and secrecy extremely seriously.
+They consider even a photo of them or their work as proprietary intellectual property.

 Familiarize yourself with the script (if provided ahead of time) but don’t over prepare, as you need to be ready to switch up your performance in the session.
 You may be called back for one thing and asked to do something completely different at the session!
 Copy and character descriptions may well completely change!